Quick question: have you ever blogged while holding a full-time job? How did that work out? Did you get this much result?

 Eventually, I would send these bloggers an email about a post I wrote that I feel their audience would enjoy.
 Building these connections might be the best way to grow your blog.

 Every penny that I earn starts with my blogs.
 I’ve put together a free 12-day blogging bootcamp for you that goes through every step that I take to build a successful blog.

 Obstacle.co’s Plan for Starting a Blog From Scratch While Working Full-Time

 Whew, that’s a long heading.

-So you have a full-time job and you want to start a blog.
+So you have a full-time job and you want to start a blog that is worth the time you are going to put into it.
 What do you do?
 If I were in that situation here is a condensed version of what I would do.

 1. Research the Industry